tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 ### nREPL

-Sublime Clojure chooses to communicate with nREPL instead of Socket REPL/pREPL/unREPL.
+Clojure Sublimed chooses to communicate with nREPL instead of Socket REPL/pREPL/unREPL.
 Why?

 Because (surprisingly) all other REPLs are built for interactive use.
 Using web analogy: they are all human-readable HTML pages when nREPL is the JSON API: it’s machine-oriented.
 It would be strange to build tools on top of human-readable web page, right?